When Do Dogs Stop Growing?

 If he’s neutered, he won’t continue to grow taller once he reaches his full adult height.
 On average, dogs stop growing at around one year old—though that varies by breed.

 Some dogs can keep growing until they’re two years old, while others have stopped by six months.
-As a general rule of thumb, large breeds like German Shepherds and Labrador Retrievers are most likely to top out around 100 pounds.
+As a general rule of thumb, large breeds like German Shepherds and Labrador Retrievers will likely top out around 100 pounds.
 As adults, medium-sized breeds like Beagles and Chihuahuas usually stay between 30 and 60 pounds.

 Small and Yorkshire Terriers rarely exceed 15 pounds in adulthood.
 However, regardless of size, all dogs will stop growing.